Tasneem Khalil: Reactions

-After Tasneem Khalil detention, his wife contacted a list of people she had been told to call and notify in case of emergency.
-The organisations he worked for then provided assistance by publicising with the help of a blogger's network his captivity and urging governments to make inquiries into Khalil's situation.
+After Tasneem Khalil's detention, his wife contacted a list of people she had been told to call and notify in case of emergency.
+The organisations, he worked for then provided assistance by publicising with the help of a blogger's network his captivity and urging governments to make inquiries into Khalil's situation.

 Brad Adams, Asia director of Human Rights Watch, said, "We are extremely concerned about Tasneem Khalil's safety.
 He has been a prominent voice in Bangladesh for human rights and the rule of law, and has been threatened because of that.
 The Bangladeshi military should be on notice that its actions are being closely watched by the outside world."

 The South Asia Media Commission's coordinator Husain Naqi condemned the detention of Tasneem Khalil: "The Bangladeshi military should desist from such arbitrary actions which are being closely watched by the outside world.
 Any harm to Khalil will seriously chip away at the army’s claims to legitimacy and upholding the rule of law.
 The authorities should apologize for and call a halt to the pestering, which is an indication of the fragile state of press freedom in Bangladesh."

 Joel Simon, executive director of the Committee to Protect Journalists, said, "The apparent military arrest of such a prominent and well-respected journalist as Tasneem Khalil without any stated cause is an indication of the fragile state of press freedom in Bangladesh."

 After his release in Bangladesh and fleeing the country, Khalil documented his experience in a Human Rights Watch report.
 Human Rights Watch has called its publication of The Torture of Tasneem Khalil (2008), which focuses on the above events, "the most detailed public account of a case of torture in Bangladesh."

-Accused under Digital Security Act
+Charged under Digital Security Act

 In 2020, Khalil along with 10 other people including cartoonist Ahmed Kabir Kishore and writer Mushtaq Ahmed were charged with "spreading rumours and carrying out anti-government activities" under the infamous Digital Security Act of Bangladesh.